walker0/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

  * set the log rotation to daily from weekly
  * remove the #  from the “#compress” line

-* Press ESC and then type (no quotes) “:wq” to save and quit
+* Press ESC and then type “:wq” to save and quit

 ![Log rotation examples](../../Images/Edison/log_rotation.png)

+**Congratulations, you have completed the flashing and basic setup of your edison.
+Now it is time to move onto the install of OpenAPS**

 ### 2. Installing the looping script (openaps-setup.sh)